Neuroscience

 • Cognitive Neuroscience focuses on understanding the neural basis of human cognition (e.g., language, memory, attention, decision-making) predominantly through the use of patient neuropsychology and neuroimaging techniques (e.g., magnetic resonance imaging (MRI), electroencephalography (EEG)).
 Taken together, these complementary approaches work to foster a comprehensive understanding of nervous system dynamics.

 The Specialist Program in Neuroscience is research-intensive and allows students to choose one of three streams to concentrate their studies: Cellular/Molecular, Systems/Behavioural, or Cognitive.
-The Specialist (Co-op) Program in Neuroscience also requires successful completion of eight months of work-term experience.
 Our Major program, which focuses on both Cellular/Molecular and Systems/Behavioural Neuroscience, requires less coursework and allows students to pursue a second major in a different area of interest.
+The Specialist (Co-op) and Major (Co-op) Programs in Neuroscience also require successful completion of twelve months of work-term experience.

 A program in Neuroscience pairs well with many other courses and programs here at UTSC.
 A few of the most common double major pairings with Neuroscience include Psychology, Mental Health Studies, and Human Biology.
 While these are the most common pairings, there are many other options that are highly complementary to training in neuroscience (e.g., Computer Science, Population Health, and Molecular Biology, Immunology and Disease), and we encourage students to explore and identify the combinations that are most consistent with their interests.